rnem/aws/practice-questions/AWS-Certified-Security-Specialty/practice-exam-01.md

 44. Security Hub Integration - A company uses multiple AWS security services and needs to centralize security findings and automate responses.
 Which combination of services provides the most effective solution?
     - A) Use AWS Config for tracking changes and CloudWatch for monitoring alerts
     - B) Enable CloudTrail for logging and Systems Manager for automation
-    - C) Implement AWS Security Hub to aggregate findings, use Guard for threat detection, and configure Lambda for automated responses
+    - C) Implement AWS Security Hub to aggregate findings, use GuardDuty for threat detection, and configure Lambda for automated responses
     - D) Set up CloudWatch Logs and use SNS for notifications

     <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): C
 		<br><br>
-		Explanation: Based on the transcript, AWS Security Hub aggregates findings from multiple AWS security services, while Guard provides threat detection, and Lambda enables automated responses to security findings.
+		Explanation: Based on the transcript, AWS Security Hub aggregates findings from multiple AWS security services, while GuardDuty provides threat detection, and Lambda enables automated responses to security findings.
 This combination ensures centralized security management and automated incident response capabilities.
     </details>

 45. Cross-Region Resource Protection - A company needs to protect resources deployed across multiple regions while maintaining efficient communication between services.
 Which architecture provides the most secure solution?